Dionne Brand: No Language Is Neutral

 No Language is Neutral was originally published in 1990 by Coach House Press.
 It is a 50-page tour-de-force which tackles issues of immigration, environmentalism, slavery, lesbian love, identity, place and the female body, all from a no-holds-barred Black feminist perspective.
 The title of the book indicates that Brand is in conversation with writers of the Black Diaspora, namely Derek Walcott.
 Susan Gingell goes as far as to call him her "antithetical literary ancestor" whose views Brand fights against and rewrites in No Language is Neutral.
-She is calling out Walcott, who in her opinion plays to the belief that "colonization brought civilization, brought culture."
+She is calling out Walcott, who in her opinion plays to the belief that "colonization brought civilization, brought culture".
 She confidently posits herself as the antidote to Walcott: he is the "Black colonial" who through literature dances with oppression instead of fighting it.
-In the Caribbean context, Brand's literary forbearers had almost been exclusively male so her take in No Language is Neutral is of utmost importance and her calling out of Walcott even more revolutionary.
+In the Caribbean context, Brand's literary forebears had almost been exclusively male so her take in No Language is Neutral is of particular importance and her calling out of Walcott even more revolutionary.

 Coach House Press contracted Grace Channer to do the cover art of the book.
 Cohesive with Brand's vision, Channer produced a cover which depicts the bare breasts of a woman caressed by a hardened fist.
 The cover plays with the softness of themes such as love and desire but the hardened fist is there as a reminder of the difficult politics Brand is confronting in this volume.
 In her acknowledgements Brand thanks Ted Chamberlin, Michael Ondaatje and The Sisterhood to the Toronto Black Women's Collective.
 No Language is Neutral is blurbed by Michelle Cliff, Dorothy Livesay, Nicole Brossard and Betsy Warland.

 The critic Winfried Siemerling described No Language is Neutral as a "breakthrough volume" for its uninhibitedness.
 In 1991 the critic Ronald B. Hatch wrote that the "highly provocative material" in No Language Is Neutral coupled with "the Trinidadian English" was "monotonous" and lacked "imagistic representation".
 He said that the fault in No Language is Neutral was that it was "highly formal" and "highly rationalist" as if expecting Brand to write the opposite because of her "other"/ "exotic" status.
 Brand, however, did not conform to any of these expectations, as can be seen in her later work too.
 Her incorporation of Patois in her prose-like poems for example continued way past No Language is Neutral.

 "No Language Is Neutral, sold over 6,000 copies, a remarkable number, even with a Governor General's Award nomination."
 Today, it has been adopted into school curricula Canada-wide.